Apples to apples. Long term. More than a single number.

 Top pick

-Stands out against peers across all four checks.
+Stands out against peers overall.

 A